Summer Reading

 Research shows that the best way to become a better reader is to read!
 Additionally, matching students to books at their independent reading level will ensure that they are maximizing their vocabulary acquisition and comprehension skills by reading in their zone of proximal development.
 Because Woodland teachers assess students' reading levels throughout the year, we can better match summer reading books to an individual’s reading level (as opposed to grade level).

-Independent reading levels are determined based on three primary metrics: Accuracy, Comprehension and Fluency.
-Accuracy refers to the number of errors made, including missed or skipped words, word substitutions, etc. Fluency refers to the student’s ability to read with expression, intonation, attention to punctuation and at a rate appropriate to the genre.
+Independent reading levels are determined based on three primary metrics: Accuracy, Comprehension, and Fluency.
+Accuracy refers to the number of errors made, including missed or skipped words, word substitutions, etc. Fluency refers to the student’s ability to read with expression, intonation, attention to punctuation, and at a rate appropriate to the genre.
 Comprehension is a measure of how well the student understands the deeper meaning of the text, including both literal meaning and inferred meaning.
 All three metrics are crucial as students transition from learning to read to reading to learn.
 This is why we ask students to linger at a reading level that sometimes parents find a bit low.
 We are waiting until fluency is high and comprehension is deep before moving into the next level, to ensure that our readers have every advantage.

 If your child expresses an interest in reading more challenging books, read together.
 Shared reading is a great way to support fluency and comprehension.
 Or have them listen along with an audiobook, accessible through their Raz-Kids accounts (still active over the summer), through your public libraries, or through www.overdrive.com.

-In the Resources below, we have shared several items which may be of use.
+In the Resources below, we have shared several items that may be of use.
 You will find multiple book lists, some leveled and some by genre.
 If you want to determine what level a book of interest is, use the 'Book Wizard'.
 Students are encouraged to keep track of their reading by printing the reading log.

 Woodland summer reading lists by level